Overview

 • Changing the administrative authority (ie. departmental authority) of a course or program within a single college.

-Principles and Procedures: University Council has delegated special authority to the College of Graduate Studies and Research to make program changes in graduate thesis programs which streamline those programs and enhance research productivity.
-The curricular changes made by CGSR under this delegated authority should be submitted annually to APC and forwarded to Council for information.
+Principles and Procedures: University Council has delegated special authority to the College of Graduate and Postdoctoral Studies to make program changes in graduate thesis programs which streamline those programs and enhance research productivity.
+The curricular changes made by CGPS under this delegated authority should be submitted annually to APC and forwarded to Council for information.

 Additions or deletions